allen-cell-animated/colorizer-data/documentation/DATA_FORMAT.md

 Datasets can contain any number of `features`, which are a numeric value assigned to each object ID in the dataset.
 Features are used by the Timelapse Feature Explorer to colorize objects, and each feature file corresponds to a single column of data.
 Examples of relevant features might include the volume, depth, number of neighbors, age, etc. of each object.

-Features include a `data` array, specifying the feature value for each object ID, and should also provide a `min` and `max` range property.
-How feature values should be interpreted can be defined in the `manifest.json` metadata.
+Feature JSON files include a numeric `data` array, specifying the feature value for each object ID, and can optionally provide a `min` and `max` range property.
+Note that the `min` and `max` can also be defined in the `manifest.json`'s feature metadata, which will override the `min` and `max` provided in a JSON file if both are present.

 For continuous features, decimal and float values will be shown directly, and discrete features will be rounded to the nearest int.
-For categorical features, the feature values will be parsed as integers (rounded) and used to index into the `categories` array provided in the `manifest.json`.
+For categorical features, the feature values will be parsed as integers (i.e. rounded) and used to index into the `categories` array provided in the `manifest.json`.

 `feature1.json:`